UKHomeOffice/application-container-platform/docs/developer-docs/dev-setup.md

 > **Please note** that the sign up process involves clicking a link that will be emailed to you, so if you only have an AD-only digital account (i.e. if your digital email does not have a mailbox), you will need to [raise a request][misc request form] to have your corporate email invited to Slack.

 Once you have an account on Slack, please join the `#acp-support` and `#acp-induction` channels.
-Other useful channels include `#acp-service-alerts` for the current status of ACP services (which can also be found on our [status page][acp status page]) and `#acp-feedback` where you can provide feedback regarding our platform.
+Other useful channels include `#acp-service-status` for the current status of ACP services (which can also be found on our [status page][acp status page]) and `#acp-feedback` where you can provide feedback regarding our platform.

 ## Required binaries